 The Bostitch 21671B-E (and its long-nosed brother 21671B-LN-E) has a relatively large safety trigger that fits comfortably into the hand of the user, almost as if it moulds to the hand.
 This is really helpful for those who want the reassurance of an extra safety measure, without it compromising the tool’s ease of use.

 If you are looking for something with a slightly smaller trigger, then the Omer OMER3G16H may be the better choice for you.
 Though you still have to pull back the safety trigger before the regular trigger will fire, its size makes it much more of a natural manoeuvre than an extra inconvenient step.

 Alternatively, if you don’t want a secondary safety trigger at all (and legally you don’t need one with these tools) then perhaps the Josef Kihlberg range is more to your liking, such as the JK20A670 or the JK10-670.
-If there’s no need for one, then you may prefer one not getting in your way at all!

 Now, the type of nose you might want on your 71 Series Stapler is completely down to what projects you are going to be using it for!
 Most of the regular-nosed tools have a nose length of around one inch, but some models are available in longer-nose versions.

 If you’re looking to do some extra fine and delicate upholstery with your 71 Series Stapler, then perhaps the BeA 71/16-421 is your perfect fit, just because its narrower nose is great for precise staple placement.